yionna/DSA3101-Object-Not-Found/README.md

 ### Data preparation
 1) run `data_cleaning.ipynb` using `BankChurners.csv` (our original dataset) to get `BankChurners_cleaned.csv`
-2) run 'data_analysis.ipynb` to get the exploratory data analysis of the original cleaned dataset
+2) run `data_analysis.ipynb` to get the exploratory data analysis of the original cleaned dataset

 ### For Subgroup A:
 #### Data synthesis